GitTools/GitLink/README.md

 # How to get GitLink #

-There are three general ways to get GitLink:.
+There are three general ways to get GitLink:

 ## Get it from GitHub ##